RamazanKara/Hearts-of-Iron-IV-Multiplayer-slider-cheat-detector/readme.md

-# Hearts of Iron IV Ace Balance Mod
+# Hearts of Iron IV Multiplayer Slider Buff defector

-## Description:

-In the base game, the most effective ace size is 10.
-That's because the bonus from ace generation is at its highest at 10 % of 100 , so somebody who just plain manages 10 wing size planes is unstoppable with the ace buffs.
-This mod actually changes this, by setting the calculation to 10 % of 1000, making any squadron size under 100 as effective as 100.
-This mod is useful for anybody who hates macroing the air war or basically hates losing with more effective planes against somebody who micromanages 10 size squadrons.

-## Installation:
+## Installation

-place the .mod file and the folder containing the common folder in your mod folder at Documents\Paradox Interactive\Hearts of Iron IV\mod

-##### Made by RKara
+Use hoi4_buffdetector.bat if you have not changed the directory of your paradox save games.
+It will output the savefiles, which have buff sliders on.
+If you have changed the directories of your savegames, use the hoi4_buffdetector_withoutpaths.bat batch file and copy it to the folder where the savefiles are.